balajeetm/balajeetm.github.io/_posts/2017-03-10-cull-epicarp-example.markdown

 ---

 >In my earlier post, we saw what a [T-Nut](/blog/2017/02/21/technical-nuts/) is and how we go about [cracking a T-Nut](/blog/2017/03/08/cracking-a-tnut)<br>
-We realised, there are multiple stages to cracking it, and first of those stages is [isolating the epicarp](/blog/2017/03/08/cracking-a-tnut/#step-1---isolate-the-epicarp).<br>
+We realised, there are multiple stages to cracking it, and first of those stages is [culling the epicarp](/blog/2017/03/08/cracking-a-tnut/#step-1---cull-the-epicarp).<br>
 Let's take a typical example to illustarte what that means.
 Remember, sometimes, that by itself, can get you almost to the solution.

 ## <u>The Problem Statement</u>